cockroachdb/docs/v19.2/sql-tuning-with-explain.md

 toc: true
 ---

-This tutorial walks you through the common reasons for slow SQL statements and describes how to use [`EXPLAIN(OPT)`](explain.html#opt-option) to troubleshoot the issues.
+This tutorial walks you through the common reasons for slow SQL statements and describes how to use [`EXPLAIN`](explain.html) to troubleshoot the issues.

 The following examples use [MovR](movr.html), a fictional vehicle-sharing application, to demonstrate CockroachDB SQL statements.
 Run [`cockroach demo movr`](cockroach-demo.html) to open an interactive SQL shell to a temporary, in-memory cluster with the `movr` database preloaded and set as the [current database](sql-name-resolution.html#current-database).

-## Issue: Full table scans (Filtering by a non-indexed column)
+## Issue: Full table scans

-The most common reason for slow queries is sub-optimal `SELECT` statements which includes full table scans and incorrect use of indexes:
+The most common reason for slow queries is sub-optimal `SELECT` statements that include full table scans and incorrect use of indexes.

 You'll get generally poor performance when retrieving a single row based on a column that is not in the primary key or any secondary index: